chpena/ResumeProjects/2021 Target Projections readme.txt

 Logistic regression (LR) takes a slightly different approach in that it uses more statistical probability with its determinations.
 If we keep the Heads Up example, this would be similar to getting a hint of the answer before making a prediction.

 Full disclosure: I am not a professional data scientist!
 I am a master’s student with a focus in big data analytics, and an interest particularly in machine learning.
 Namely because I can use it with fantasy football research.
+The projections are the result from a self-directed project.
 These projections are meant to be used as a baseline for further analysis, and not a complete player-to-number projection.